TimCoates/TimCoates.github.io/pages/explore/cancel_an_appointment.md

 ---
-title: Book an appointment
+title: Cancel an appointment
 keywords: getcarerecord, structured, rest, resource
 sidebar: foundations_sidebar
-permalink: book_an_appointment.html
+permalink: cancel_an_appointment.html
-summary: "Details the Book an Appointment interaction"
+summary: "Details the Cancel an Appointment interaction"
 ---

 {% include important.html content="Site under development by NHS Digital, It is advised not to develop against these specifications until a formal announcement has been made." %}

 ## Use case ##

-A consuming system wishes to book an Appointment for a Patient into <a href="search_free_slots.html">a previously retrieved</a> Slot.
+A consuming system wishes to cancel an Appointment which was previously <a href='book_an_appointment.html'>booked</a>.

 ## Security ##